doga/netlify-plugin-qworum/.github/pull_request_template.md

 ## Problem description

-New build plugin for Netlify!
 [Qworum](https://qworum.net) provides advanced web browser functionality that websites can use, but Qworum must be explicity enabled for websites that wish to use it.
 If Qworum is unavailable to a website that wishes to use it, then the website may not function properly, or may be unable to provide some of its functionality to its users.

 ## Issues and pull requests related to this problem